overlookmotel/livepack/README.md

 Livepack has an emphasis on correctness.
 It will not always output the most compact code, but the output should perfectly reproduce the input (including function names, property descriptors etc, which tools like Babel often do not faithfully translate).

+### Beware ye!

+Livepack is a new and experimental project.
+It works for NodeJS server-side code, but there are some major gaps for bundling client-side code.

+Please see [what's missing](#whats-missing) for more information.

+The intention is to overcome the current limitations in future, and make Livepack work fully for client-side code.
+For now it's a proof of concept of a different approach - dynamic bundling - and what patterns it makes possible.
+Please [see section on code spitting](#code-splitting) for examples.

 ## Usage

 ### Installation